wangela/pixster/README.md

-# Project 1 - pixster
+# pixster

 pixster is an iOS app for browsing movies using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 2 hours spent in total
+Time spent: 3.75 hours spent in total

 ## User Stories